horia141/horia141.github.io/_drafts/raynor.md

    - Speak about the framework of RaiseBuildFilter marshallers.
 How to extend the current primitive type marshallers.
 How to extend the object marshallers and some caveats.
    - Other interesting marshallers: optional, oneof, arrayof, mapof etc.
  - Comparison with other systems.
 When you might use this.
+ - Phylosphy of what to validate.
+ - DTOs and storage objects.

 Clean
 ---